 - And finally, notice the weight under your feet is the same as it was for lesson 2.

-If you want the results you’re looking for, the setup routine in the next lesson will do it, if you slow down and pay attention.
+Balance is probably the #1 issue I have to address with every student I teach.
+If you want to see immediate results with your golf game, the setup routine in the next lesson will get you in balance, as long as you slow down and pay attention.

 DON’T FORGET to email me on the contact me page to review this lesson and get the most from these videos.